Cannabis Metabolites in Urine: Your Questions Answered

 What are Cannabis Metabolites?

 Metabolites like THC-COOH are lipophilic, meaning they bind to fat in the body.
-This characteristic makes them linger in the system longer and can contribute to a positive drug test even weeks after consumption, depending on individual factors.
+This makes them stay in the system longer and can contribute to a positive drug test even weeks after consumption.

 Promos & Deals